ibm-granite-community/granite-code-cookbook/README.md

 The third point is more subtle, and is what sets this kind of writing apart.
 In a technical sense, "something delicious to eat" means a system that demonstrates useful functionality in such a way that it sets the reader on the path to adopting it in their environment.
-It clearly articulate the busines value achieved by the resulting system.
+It clearly articulate the business value achieved by the resulting system.

 For a "text to sql" recipe, for instance, the recipe should: